 At an unknown date in 1886, Carl and Bertha Kuehn moved from Milwaukee to Door County, Wisconsin.
 They most probably initially settled at Egg Harbor, because that is the place of birth of great-uncle, Herman, who was born in June of 1887.

 After acquiring the land, my great-grandfather built a home and farmed until his early death in 1899.
-Carl August was very active in the Zion Lutheran church in West Jacksonport.
+Carl August was very active in the Zion Lutheran Church in West Jacksonport.
+He even taught Sunday school classes.
 According to my cousin Bonnie, great-grandpa was a very strong man and could lift very heavy weights.

 A Four Generation Photo with Bertha Kuehn

 Life as a Widow: 1899-1923

 After Carl August's unexpected death from appendicitis on July 30, 1899, Bertha was left as a widow to care for a ten-year-old son, Paul, 12-year-old Herman, and 14-year-old twins, Charles and George.
 Otto Herman and John were now in their twenties and would marry before 1903.

 Shortly after great-grandpa's death, a notice appeared in the Door County Advocate newspaper about a foreclosure sale of the Kuehn's property.
 According to the article, the default had been made in the payment of money secured on May 15, 1888, executed and delivered by Carl August and Bertha Kuehn to Charles Reynolds, and recorded in the office of the Register of Deeds of Door County.